2kunal6/airflow_tutorial/README.md

 ## Installation

-A basic non-robust and non-production-grade setup is quite simple using Docker via the following simple commands.
-But please note thatyou need to install curl and docker before running the following commands.
-Here are the instructions to do that: https://github.com/2kunal6/util/blob/main/installations.txt
+- A basic non-robust and non-production-grade setup is quite simple using Docker.
+- Please note that you need to install curl and docker before running the following commands and here are the instructions to do that: https://github.com/2kunal6/util/blob/main/installations.txt
 ```
 mkdir airflow_local
 cd airflow_local